alayoalex/learning-python/README.md

 ## Brain Storm: Ideas for python applications
 1. Web Sites.
 Django and Flask.
 AWS.
    a.
-Web Applications with the bible's text.
+Web applications with the bible's text.
+   b.
+Web applications with the neural networks solutions.

 2. Machine Learning, Neural Networks and Deep Learning.
    a.
 Neural Network to predict baseball player peerformance based in their traditional and advanced stats.